What happens after you’ve notified us

 For all estates, we’ll need the original documents or certified copies of the following:

 - Proof of death if notification wasn’t via the Australian Death Notification Service, opens in new window (ADNS).
 Acceptable evidence includes death certificate, funeral invoice, Grant of Representation or Government Agency Correspondence.
+If you are having difficulty obtaining evidence of proof of death, please contact us to discuss alternative documents that may be acceptable.

-- Either a Will (if applicable) or if there’s no Will, Next of Kin proof of relationship.
+- Either a Will (if applicable) or if there’s no Will, Next of Kin proof of relationship

 - Proof of identity for all Legal Personal Representatives: Government-issued photo ID such as a Driver Licence or passport or your NAB account details if you’re an existing NAB customer.

-- Completed and signed Closing NAB accounts and releasing funds for a Deceased Estate form (PDF, 92KB).
+- Completed and signed Closing NAB accounts and releasing funds for a Deceased Estate form (PDF, 92KB), opens in new window.

 We also need a Grant of Representation in any of these circumstances :